drac/seyhan-me/posts/lost-art-of-commit-messages.md

 - **Keep It Relevant**: Only include footers that add value or necessary context.
 - **Stay Professional**: This isn't the place for jokes or unnecessary commentary (that's what the code comments are for).

-Next time you're tempted to type "fix stuff" as a commit message, remember: we're not monkeys.
+Next time you're tempted to type "fix stuff" as a commit message, remember, we're not monkeys.
 We're educated, civilized human beings capable of conveying complex ideas with clarity.
 Let's make sure our commit messages reflect that if not for the sake of our teammates, then at least to prevent our future selves from cursing our past selves.

 Happy committing!